Unsigned note left at the Ahmaud Arbery memorial: 'I am so sorry. I should have stopped them'

-(CNN)An unsigned note reportedly left at the memorial where Ahmaud Arbery was killed is raising questions about who left it there and why.
+(CNN)An unsigned note reportedly left at the memorial marking the place where Ahmaud Arbery was killed is raising questions about who left it there and why.

 The message, a photo of which was obtained by CNN affiliate WJXT, reads: "Ahmaud - I am so sorry.
 I should have stopped them.
 I am so sorry."